zxhycxq/reactjs-zh/Docs/jsx-in-depth.md

 </div>
 ```

-A React component can't return multiple React elements, but a single JSX expression can have multiple children, so if you want a component to render multiple things you can wrap it in a `div` like this.
+A React 组件 can't return multiple React elements, but a single JSX expression can have multiple children, so if you want a component to render multiple things you can wrap it in a `div` like this.

 ### JavaScript Expressions
 ### js 表达式